awsdocs/aws-sdk-for-javascript-v3/doc_source/using-promises.md

 ## Browser and Node\.js support for promises<a name="browser-node-promise-support"></a>

 Support for native JavaScript promises \(ECMAScript 2015\) depends on the JavaScript engine and version in which your code executes\.
-To help determine the support for JavaScript promises in each environment where your code needs to run, see the [ECMAScript compatability table](https://kangax.github.io/compat-table/es6/) on GitHub\.
+To help determine the support for JavaScript promises in each environment where your code needs to run, see the [ECMAScript compatibility table](https://kangax.github.io/compat-table/es6/) on GitHub\.